-At the time of application, internal applicants must have completed at least 18 credits, taken their MA oral examination, received a minimum of two high passes on their orals/writtens, and have no outstanding coursework, i.e. incompletes.
+At the time of application, internal applicants must have completed at least 18 credits, taken their MA oral examination, and have no outstanding coursework, i.e. incompletes.
 The applicant must also have achieved a minimum grade point average of A- (3.7) in their coursework.
 In addition, the student is required to submit a portfolio containing: